-Despite the analytical processing challenges it poses, new techniques are being developed which make it possible to analyze big data more effectively and allow it be used by individuals, companies and governments in many different business and scientific fields.
+Despite the analytical processing challenges it poses, new techniques are being developed which make it possible to analyze this kind of data more effectively and allow it be used by individuals, companies and governments in many different business and scientific fields.
 This will likely have an important impact on many areas of M&A, such as in the definition of M&A strategy, business model validation and valuation.

-This article will provide an overview of big data, look at a few big data analytical techniques and consider the potential impact of big data analysis on M&A.
+This article will provide an overview on the matter by looking at a few types of analytical techniques and consider the potential impact of this kind of data analysis on M&A.

-While big data can have many different qualities, its key attributes are:
+While it can have many different qualities, its key attributes are:

-Variety.
-Big data is also characterized by its great variety.
-In addition to text, big data is also comprised of audio, video and changing combinations of data transmission methods.
+Variety. it is also characterized by its great variety.
+In addition to text, this big amounts of data are also comprised of audio, video and changing combinations of data transmission methods.

 Data with these properties are often very difficult to process with traditional data analysis techniques.
 This means that a great deal of the potential ability to use this data is lost.